Plain-English translation of NCT06865417 on ClinicalTrials.gov ↗ · Source last updated · Translation generated · How we translate trials

 Read our Ulcerative Colitis research guide →Phase 3 — Testing in thousands of people, comparing the treatment against what doctors currently use.
 This is the last big step before approval.

-This study is testing a new medication called to see if it can help children and teenagers with ulcerative colitis — a condition that causes inflammation and bleeding in the colon.
-Researchers want to learn whether the medication is safe, well-tolerated, and effective at reducing symptoms like diarrhea, rectal bleeding, and belly pain.
-The medication works by calming down the immune system's overactive response that damages the gut.
+This study is testing a new medication called to see if it can help children and teenagers (ages 8–17) whose ulcerative colitis isn't controlled well by current treatments.
+Researchers want to learn whether this medication is safe, well tolerated, and effective at reducing inflammation and symptoms in young patients with moderate to severe disease.

 You likely qualify if…